pradiptadh/database-patrol/askara-palm-patrol/migrations/README.md

 ## Usage

 1. Create the `dbconfig.yml` first.
-You can make one if you read the docs
+You can make one if you read the docs.
+Put it in the parent of migrations directory (`askara-palm-patrol`)

 2. To create a new file, use `sql-migrate new -env='{your_env}' [file-name-here]`, where `[file-name-here]` is the name of the migration file.
 The env can also be changed to the values on `dbconfig.yml`.